NicodemusGurion/nicodemusgurion.github.io/_includes/QH/K-O.md

 > Had I not found it difficult for my followers, then I would not remain behind any sariya going for Jihad and I would have loved to be martyred in Allah's cause and then made alive, and then martyred and then made alive, and then again martyred in His cause."

-Sure, Moe, if it weren't for the people needing their cult leader, you would have jumped right in, over and over, rather than sending others to their death.
+Sure, Moe, if it weren't for the people needing their cult leader, you would have jumped right into the fray, over and over, rather than sending others to their death.
+You're so tough!